justingreerbbi/Reaper-Mesh/README.md

 -   Ability to load channel and keys via SD card (requires hardware development).
 -   BLE connectivity with custom mobile application.

+## Know Issues

+- [] Messages are capped by legacy code.
+We need to remove the restriction for the firmware for long message and file support.
+- [] Need a better handshale protocol for ACK_CONFIRM.
+Poke up to x times if no ACK is sent.
+- [] Better handling when a message is sending.
+We can't have other things happening.
+I think it is interfering with logic.
+- [] It would be nice to know is a RECV is a msg or beacon.
+This was we can handle icoming messages better on the UI of Reaper Net.
+- [] We need to add device name to ACK_CONFIRM so Reaper Net can track who got the message and who did not.
+- [] Add mesh networking support for messhing.
+THIS IS A MUST.
+- [X] Beacon needs to send more acrruate lat and lng.

 ---

 ## How to use